magento/devdocs/guides/v2.0/javascript-dev-guide/widgets/widget_alert.md

 <h3 id="alert_content"><code>content</code></h3>

-"Set content for confirmation widget(just for second example)."
-<p class="q">obviously "alert", what else???</p>
+The text displayed in the alert window.

 **Type**: String.

 <h3 id="alert_focus"><code>focus</code></h3>
-The selector of the element to be in focus when the modal window opens.
+The selector of the element to be in focus when the alert window opens.
 If `focus` is not specified or set to empty string, the focus is on close button.
 If focusing is not requried, set `focus` to `none`.

 **Type**: String.